ahamlinman/slackio/README.md

 ## Status and Stability

 As of November 2017, the key desired functionalities of package slackio have been implemented.
-Feature development is on an indefinite hiatus, but maintenance updates (e.g. bug fixes) may be made from time to time.
+My main use case for slackio no longer exists, so all development and maintenance is on an indefinite (and possibly permanent) hiatus.

 Until v1.0.0 is tagged (no guarantees about when or if this will happen), this project adheres to a scheme based on [Semantic Versioning] as follows: